-If you are serious about teaching English, I strongly recommend doing a TEFL course and getting a TEFL certificate.
+If you are serious about teaching English, I strongly recommend taking a course and getting a TEFL certification.
 It wasn’t necessary to get a certificate twenty, ten or even five years ago, but at this point in the game, you are better off in the long-run shelling out the funds to take a credible course.

 Like every other industry, the market for teaching English abroad has become a bit saturated.
 But with a little hop in your step, eagerness to live overseas and all the right qualifications, it is likely that you will land a teaching job.
 If you fall in love with the country you are living in, you could always move on to a better position your second and third year.

 Ok, so you have decided to break up with your boyfriend or girlfriend (or maybe not), quit your job, sell your car, defer your student loans one more year or any combination of these in the coming months in the hopes of teaching English in another country.
 It sounds adventurous, doesn’t it?
 (I know because I taught in Japan for four years.)

 It’s not all fun and games living in a foreign country and you likely will face some adversity, but that is also part of the fun.
 Keep in mind that teaching English is much more than grammar exercises and pronunciation drills.
 When you are abroad, all eyes will be on you as you will be an ambassador from the West.
 You will misunderstand, understand and then misunderstand again several times over.
 So, with that being said, let’s get started or have I scared you off?

 Which are the best countries to teach English abroad?